-Pumped to tell you guys all about my latest adventure in B-more with the bf.
+Pumped to tell you guys all about my latest adventure in Baltimore with the bf.
 Robby and I checked out the American Visionary Art Museum last week, and we’re so glad we did!
 It was a blast, and I was beyond impressed with the artwork and installations.

 “The AVAM seeks to build upon the ancient Native American Vision Quest, and other similar self-revelatory journeys undertaken by visionaries in different times, cultures, and places.
 We seek to draw attention to America’s history as a mecca for forward-looking innovators, optimists, dreamers and doers – highlighting the sense that America is at her best when she actively remembers that many of her greatest citizens were very much self-taught, self-made pioneers.”
-Don’t you just LOVE that?
+Don’t you just love that?

 Then, we walked over to the Jim Rouse Visionary Center and checked out pieces there!

 I couldn’t resist sharing a snap of their shop, Sideshow!
 It was, hands down down, one of the COOLEST museum stores I’ve ever been to.
 I seriously wanted to buy everything there – it all felt like such a throwback, and I mean that in the best way possible.
 Original art, cool books, baller jewelry and accessories, you name it!
 They have everything your heart could possibly desire, and the vibe reflects the spirit of the museum beautifully.